ofdryads/miniageOS/README.md

 - For Pixel phones:
     - Replaces the default LineageOS camera app with the higher-quality Google Pixel camera app, without needing GApps, Google Play Services, or microG
     - Selectively excludes certain Google/carrier software from the build by preventing their "blobs" from being extracted, such as the "OK Google" listening software and Verizon apps
-    - Disables unnecessary machine learning-based apps that use excessive cellular data and battery power (Android System Intelligence and Private Compute Services)
+    - Disables unnecessary machine learning-based apps that use excessive data and battery power (Android System Intelligence and Private Compute Services)

 ### Other benefits
 - No need for root access to make any of these changes